Choosing Simple Endurance Means You Want to Focus on the Process of Training, Not Just Results

 These are all goals that lead us to target event(s).

-I’ll set up a Training Peaks account for you.
-We’ll use TP to keep track of all of your workouts and various metrics, like heart rate, perceived exertion, etc.
+We’ll use Training Peaks to keep track of all of your workouts and various metrics, like heart rate, perceived exertion, etc.

 We’ll start by creating two or three weeks of workouts.
 That initial time is going to be hit and miss as we figure out together what your needs are and what specifically works for you.